Free Independence and Unitary Design from Random Matrix Product Unitaries

 where only terms with $\pi = \sigma$ in Eq.~\eqref{eq:twirl1} are retained.
 This diagonal approximation is not just an asymptotic convenience.
 It provides the exact $k$-twirling channel for ensembles of complex Gaussian random matrices with independent, identically distributed entries of zero mean and variance $1/\sqrt{D}$, even at finite $D$~\cite{deluca2024universalityclassespurificationnonunitary,christopoulos2025universaldistributionsoverlapsgeneric,lami2025quantumstatedesignemergent}.
-Moreover, the diagonal approximation to the twirl appears throughout different proofs of low-depth unitary designs~\cite{aharonov_quantum_2022,schuster2024randomun,Lami2025}, for random circuits which are analogous to RMPU; see Table~\ref{tab:example}.
+Moreover, the diagonal approximation to the twirl appears throughout different proofs of low-depth unitary designs~\cite{aharonov_quantum_2022,schuster2024randomun,Lami2025}; see Table~\ref{tab:example}.
 For instance, Eq.~\eqref{eq:lo} is a key step in the ``gluing lemma'' for relative error designs~\cite{schuster2024randomun}.

 The validity of the diagonal approximation in the above example depended on the fact that the Haar twirl was applied to an input satisfying \(\tr[(\ket{\psi}\bra{\psi})^{\otimes k} T_{\sigma^{-1}}] = 1\), such as pure states or projectors.
-However, it fails when the input is finite-rank operators with \(\tr(A^m) \propto D\), such as for OTOCs.
+However, it fails when the input is a finite-rank operator with \(\tr(A^m) \propto D\), such as for OTOCs.
 This can be seen directly from Eq.~\eqref{eq:leading-wg}: if the Weingarten function is contracted with quantities that depend explicitly on the indices $\pi$ and $\sigma$, then the simplification of specifying $\sigma = \pi$ is no longer appropriate.
 As we will detail in the next section, in such settings free probability becomes relevant.